jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/Freeplane%20with%20successfully%20loaded%20h2aFreeplane%20scripts.png" width=50% height=50%>

 7. You can assign hotkeys to the execution of both scripts.
 I prefer "alt+h" for exeuction of "H2a Freeplane", and "alt+p" for execution of "H2a Open Pdf on Annot Page"
+8. To hide the attributes and attribute symbols for the annotation nodes: View->Node attributes->"Hide all attributes" and turn off "Show icon for attributes"

 ## Usage
 Exemplary pdf with highlighted text: